matrix-org/matrix-spec-proposals/proposals/2753-peeking-via-sync-v2.md

  * You can't specify what servers to peek remote rooms via.
  * You can't identify rooms via alias, only ID
- * It feels hacky to bodge peeked rooms into the `joined` block of a given `/sync` response
+ * It feels hacky to bodge peeked rooms into the `join` block of a given `/sync` response
  * Fiddling around with custom filters feels clunky relative to just calling a `/peek` endpoint similar to `/join`.

 While experimenting with implementing MSC1776, I came up with this as an alternative that empirically feels much simpler and tidier.